github/developer.github.com/content/v3/repos/statistics.md

 ### Response

-Each array contains the day number, hour number and number of commits:
+Each array contains the day number, hour number, and number of commits:

-* `0-6` = Sunday - Saturday
+* `0-6`: Sunday - Saturday
-* `0-23` = Hour of day
+* `0-23`: Hour of day
 * Number of commits

 For example, `[2, 14, 25]` indicates that there were 25 total commits, during the 2:00pm hour on Tuesdays.

 <%= headers 200 %>
 <%= json(:repo_stats_punch_card) %>